 Check back here every Sunday for Dean Rifkin’s timely message to the School of Humanities and Social Sciences!

-This Week - October 26, 2014
+This Week - Sunday, November 30

 Your friendly neighborhood dean,

-Dean of the School of Humanities and Social Sciences
+The School of Humanities and Social Sciences

 The College of New Jersey